 Courtyard of Animals (Hof der Tiere)

 The façade in the "court of the Animals" is in green decorated with animal reliefs held color.
-The farm animals is home to giraffe, monkey and crane.
+The farm is home to giraffe, monkey, and crane.
 Over the whole house wall, the herd of monkeys jumping over the head of a giant giraffe from window to window.
 The balconies are made of wicker.
 At the fountain, some small animals have so hidden.

 In summer, old and new gather in the sprawling city biergartens.
 In addition to spectacular views, this is a truly authentic German environment.

 For example, Augustusgarten’s slogan of “Dresdens schönster biergarten” (“Dresden’s prettiest biergarten) may, if anything, be an understatement.
 Located just across the river from the Altstadt, there are plentiful wooden benches, each with a lovely view of the riverfront.